Puerto Rican Parade Committee building endangered by lack of funds, back taxes

 Many at the protest said they will leave it up to investigators to determine where the money went.
 For now, their focus is saving the building.

-Alderman Roberto Maldonado said he is working to change the building's zoning to keep it from being raised by developers.
-The building is part of the community and should stay a part of the community, Muldanado said.
+Alderman Roberto Maldonado said he is working to change the building's zoning to keep it from being razed by developers.
+The building is part of the community and should stay a part of the community, Maldanado said.